 Static input variation

-In power circuits and similar contexts, when the load current is under rated conditions and the input voltage is varied gradually within the specified range, this refers to the fluctuation of the output voltage.
-It is one of the indicators that show the stability of the power circuit against input variations.
-The smaller the static input variation, the higher the stability against long-term gradual fluctuations in input voltage.
-This is useful, for example, when the commercial power supply used as the input changes gradually over the course of a day due to the balance of supply and demand, as it helps to estimate the stability of the output voltage.
+In power circuits and similar contexts, this refers to fluctuations in the output voltage when the load current is at its rated condition and the input voltage is gradually varied within a specified range.
+It is one of the indicators of stability of a power circuit against input variations.
+The smaller the static input variation, the higher the stability against gradual fluctuations of the input voltage over a long period.
+One typical application is estimating the stability of the output voltage in cases where the commercial power supply as the input gradually changes during the day due to the balance between supply and demand.